 Another topic was the impacts of wetlands.
 Section 4.10 discusses impacts to wetlands and the use of natural design components to increase flood storage capacity in the Turkey Creek drainage.
-A Floodplain and Downstream Impact Assessment dated November 2020 was prepared as a supplement to this document for Preferred Alternative C and is contained in Appendix G. Both the City of Gulfport and the USACE MsCIP program have recognized that flooding is an existing problem in the Tuckey Creek watershed (USACE 2009).
+A Floodplain and Downstream Impact Assessment dated February 2021 and a Final Drainage Report dated July 29, 2022, are included in Appendix G. Both the City of Gulfport and the USACE MsCIP program have recognized that flooding is an existing problem in the Tuckey

+Creek watershed (USACE 2009).
 The USACE is currently implementing a project in the study area that fills Turkey Creek watershed wetlands in an effort to minimize flooding impacts on the Forest Heights community.
 The USACE has participated in the public involvement meetings for the Interconnecting Gulfport roadway project in an effort to inform residents of all the proposed projects that may provide improvements to the current situation regarding flooding.

-Inquiries involving the proposed roadway were received regarding the intersections, future rightof-way, and expansion.
+Inquiries involving the proposed roadway were received regarding the intersections, future right-of-way, and expansion.
 Roundabouts are proposed to be in the design of the new Factory Shoppe Blvd & Airport Rd extension intersection and the new Daniel Blvd & Airport Rd extension intersection.
 Roundabouts are preferred over other intersection types as they promote a continuous flow of traffic.
 Traffic is not required to stop and have the potential to reduce delays.
 Roundabouts are also a safer alternative.
 The circle of a roundabout forces drivers to slow down and the most severe types of intersection crashes - right-angle, left-turn and head-on collisions - are unlikely.
 The new intersection at Airport Rd extension/Poole St & Old Highway 49 will be an improved traditional intersection with turn lanes due to right-of-way constraints and will be reviewed during the design phase of the project to determine the traffic control device that is warranted.
 Future widening will be considered in the proposed right-of-way for the 2-lane portions of Airport Road extension and Factory Shoppes Blvd to 4-lanes if traffic levels warrant additional lanes.
 There are no plans being developed at this time to expand further north or west.

 Concerns regarding safety at the proposed retention pond was questioned by some individuals.
-The piers and gazebos at the retention pond may be for observation only with no fishing or swimming allowed.
-A fence may be installed around the perimeter of the pond to enhance safety.
-The city will continue coordinating with the community regarding access as design further refined.
+The purpose of the pond is stormwater retention.
+A fence will be installed around the perimeter of the pond to enhance safety.
+No swimming or fishing would be allowed in the pond.
+The City of Gulfport will be responsible for the long-term operation and maintenance of the retention pond.